InzamamRahaman/COMP3550Project/README.md

 ============
 NodeJS - http://nodejs.org/

-NMP - Usually installed with NodeJS but can be confirmed with sudo npm install npm -g on Debian machines or running npm -version from command prompt on Windows
+NPM - Usually installed with NodeJS but can be confirmed with `npm -v` on Debian machines or running `npm version` from command prompt on Windows

 Neo4j - http://neo4j.com/